spacetraders-rs/spacedustrs/client-dist/docs/FleetApi.md

 ## jump_ship

-> crate::models::JumpShip200Response jump_ship(ship_symbol, jump_ship_request)
+> models::JumpShip200Response jump_ship(ship_symbol, jump_ship_request)
 Jump Ship

-Jump your ship instantly to a target system.
-The ship must be in orbit to use this function.
-When used while in orbit of a Jump Gate waypoint, any ship can use this command, jumping to the target system's Jump Gate waypoint.
-When used elsewhere, jumping requires the ship to have a `Jump Drive` module installed and consumes a unit of antimatter from the ship's cargo.
-The command will fail if there is no antimatter to consume.
-When jumping via the `Jump Drive` module, the ship ends up at its largest source of energy in the system, such as a gas planet or a jump gate.
+Jump your ship instantly to a target connected waypoint.
+The ship must be in orbit to execute a jump.
+A unit of antimatter is purchased and consumed from the market when jumping.
+The price of antimatter is determined by the market and is subject to change.
+A ship can only jump to connected waypoints

 ### Parameters